Our only prenup agreement was to never yell at each other. We’d both been products of broken homes, so we’d decided to always use our inside-voices.

 He was staring at me, well, through me.

-“Mom he’s not on drugs.
-He’s just under a lot of pressure at work.”
+“Mom, he’s not on drugs, he’s just under a lot of pressure at work.”

 Today, though, I’d had enough.

-But today had been my sister’s wedding.
-To be fair, I had told Vicky that ketchup was too cheap of a “sauce” for a wedding, and she gave me the lecture about how elitist I had become after college.
-I told her she was a fake artsy-fartsist.
-Ketchup’s not a sauce, people!
+To be fair, I had told my sister that no one gets married looking like a Bolshoi ballerina, and that ketchup was too cheap of a ‘sauce’ for a wedding; she gave me the lecture about how elitist I had become after college.

 “Dosvedanya, Tim, Dosvedanya?
-What even the fuck is that?”
+What even the fuck is that!”

 MEANS GOODBYE, he said mechanically.

 “Oh, Goodbye?
 Honey, are you fucking someone else?
-Please just tell me.”
+Please, just tell me.”

 NO